Film / Honey, I Shrunk the Kids

 - God Guise: In Honey, We Shrunk Ourselves, Wayne's brother Gordon pretends to be the voice of God, scaring off all the guests at his daughter Jenny's party.
 It Makes Sense in Context.

 - Happily Married: Wayne and Diane (although they're having some difficulties at the beginning of the first movie) and Russ Sr. and Mae.
+Gordon and Patti from the third movie also count.

 - Heroic Sacrifice: Anty again.

 - Hollywood Science: Shrinking an object by reducing the open space inside it wouldn't remove any weight, and the Square/Cube Law would mean that the shrunken characters wouldn't be able to move at all.
-They also probably wouldn't be able to breathe or digest normal-sized food and would stand a good chance of imbedding themselves in most materials they stood on.
+They also probably wouldn't be able to breathe or digest normal-sized food and would stand a good chance of embedding themselves in most materials they stood on.

 - Similarly, enlarging an object by increasing the open space inside it wouldn't add any weight, the subject would still have trouble breathing or digesting food, and any enlarged objects would become much more buoyant in air, possibly light enough to float away if they're made large enough.